KennethFam/My-Learning-Journey/Python/Python.md

     - The `for` loop at the end of the program combines the names of the employees with their respective salaries.
     - The program also takes care of situations where the employee's pic is not present in the salary file.
     - Remember, the order in which items are stored in a dictionary does not matter, as the keys are processed based on hash values.

+### Writing Files
+- Typically a program processes data and stores the results in a file, so they can be used later or processed further by some other program.
+We can create a new file every time we want to write data to a file, but we can also append new data to the end of an existing file.
+In both cases we use the `open` function from the previous section.
+For writing files the function requires a second argument.

+#### Creating a new file
+-